deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

     para_model = train_model(configs.elmo.paraphrase_ident_paraphraser_tune , download=True)

-Note that the pre-trained model can obtained at the previous step can be downloaded directly from the :config:`paraphrase_ident_paraphraser_tune.json <ranking/paraphrase_ident_paraphraser_tune.json>`.
+Note that the pre-trained model obtained at the previous step can be downloaded directly from the :config:`paraphrase_ident_paraphraser_tune.json <ranking/paraphrase_ident_paraphraser_tune.json>`.

 To use the model trained on the `paraphraser.ru`_ dataset for